 Ok, I know that the New Year is actually not really the optimal time to set new goals.
 But there’s something so enticing about a new year and new possibilities.
 And this “new goal” has been in the works for awhile and is finally turning into reality.
 In the past year, I’ve made a lot of progress toward ongoing goals.
 I’ve paid off my credit card debt and traveled.
 I’ve focused more on self-improvement and read plenty of non-fiction books.
 But I also had some set-backs; I didn’t get a job I thought I wanted, and then spent seven months trying to figure out my life.
 That included clarifying my professional goals, turning down a few seemingly perfect opportunities that weren’t right for me, and thinking about relocating to a lower cost of living location.
 I wrote all about 2018 in my last post.

-Continue reading “New Year and New Goals”
+Continue reading “New Year and New Goals”2018 in Review

 It’s been a wild year.
 Actually, 2018 was pretty rough for me, with a lot of turmoil and uncertainty.
 But this last month, it feels like things have started to clarify in my life, and I’m hopeful for what 2019 will bring.